-The Address bar appears at the top of every folder and displays your current location as a series of links separated by arrows.
-Using the Address bar, you can see your current location on the computer or on a network.
-For example, here's how the Pictures folder might appear in the Address bar:
+The address bar appears at the top of every folder window and displays your current location as a series of links separated by arrows.
+Here's how the address bar for the Documents library might look:

 Do one of the following:

-For common locations, type the name (such as Documents), and then press ENTER.
-Here is a list of common locations you can type directly into the Address bar:
+For common locations, type the name (such as Documents), and then press Enter.

-You can surf the Internet by typing a web address (URL) into the Address bar, which causes the folder window to switch to Internet Explorer.
+You can browse the Internet by typing a URL in the address bar, which replaces the open folder with your default web browser.